alexgagnon/ttls/packages/ttls/README.md

 These are mostly pretty tolerant, however they will throw an error if something is really incorrect.

+The [`ttls-helpers` package](https://www.npmjs.org/package/ttls-helpers) offers some helpful functions for common use cases like creating unique IDs, spreading an object into HTML attributes, generating css strings, etc.

 There is also a companion [VS Code extension](https://marketplace.visualstudio.com/items?itemName=alexgagnon.vscode-ttls), which offers syntax highlighting for the various formats either through a comment like `/*{format}*/`, e.g. `` `/*css*/`.hello { color: red }` ``, or through one of the TTL exports, like `` css`.hello { color: red }` ``.

 If you don't want your input processed at all, you can either use the extension above with the comment-based format, or use the [`ttls-raw` package](https://www.npmjs.org/package/ttls-raw).
 Under the hood, this package just uses the `ttls-raw/curried` export.
 Depending on your needs, you might look at using the curried function to create your own pipelines using things like `prettier` for formatting and `html-validate` for HTML validation, to make sure the output of the TTL is "correct" for your use case.